 Hopefully you know the important distinction between “open” and “closed” questions.
 Open questions are nice, conversation-bolstering fuel.
 Closed questions can be answered with a curt, “Yes” or “No.”

-Even better, get philosophical.
+Even better, get philosophical talking about deep topics.
 Try asking her something like the following:

 “If you were able to live to the age of 90 and retain either the mind or the body of a 25-year-old for the last 60 years of your life, which would you want?”